shwestrick/shwestrick.github.io/_drafts/useful-races.md

 (e.g., compare-and-swap, fetch-and-add, etc.) to trade a small amount of non-determinism for improved performance.

-We'll look at two techniques in particular, pioneered by Julian Shun, Guy Blelloch, Jeremy Fineman, and Phil Gibbons:
+We'll look at two techniques in particular, from two papers by Julian Shun, Guy Blelloch, Jeremy Fineman, and Phil Gibbons:
 [priority updates](https://www.cs.cmu.edu/~blelloch/papers/SBFG13.pdf), and
 [deterministic reservations](https://www.cs.cmu.edu/~jshun/determ.pdf).
 Both techniques are able to ensure some degree of determinism, and